Avram Iancu, Bihor: History

 The first official documentation of human settlement in the area dates back to 1169.
 The document mentions a very small village called Villa Tamasd, which in fact is the village Tămașda, a component of the today commune.
-In the early 1600 the establishment was destroyed being caught in a battle between the Turkish and Hungarian armies.
-In 1700 the establishment and its surroundings were transformed in a fiefdom for a Hungarian noble.
+In the early 1600s, the establishment was destroyed when it was caught in a battle between the Turkish and Hungarian armies.
+In 1700 the establishment and its surroundings were transformed into a fiefdom for a Hungarian noble.

-The today's village of Avram Iancu was founded in the early 1900s by Romanian colonists who came from the eastern region of Bihor County.
+Today's village of Avram Iancu was founded in the early 1900s by Romanian colonists who came from the eastern region of Bihor County.
 They received here land from King Ferdinand I of Romania, the village being named Regina Maria after Ferdinand's wife, Queen Marie.
 In 1950, under the Communist regime, it was renamed after the 1848 Revolution Romanian hero Avram Iancu.